 This soundbar supports a lot of common audio formats.
 You can enjoy 5.1 surround sound content like Dolby Digital, and the included rear speakers bring a clear and real feel to your audio, so sound effects seem like they're coming from the space around you.
 There's Dolby Atmos support, so you can take advantage of more immersive object-based formats commonly found on streaming services.
 That said, no soundbar is perfect.
 It's a good choice, but it doesn't have a lot of options to customize its sound.
 Its center channel performance leaves something to be desired, though you can use a compatible BRAVIA TV as a center speaker.

-If you're looking for a more standard soundbar with a better center performance, then you'll want to consider the Sony BRAVIA Theater Bar 9 with Speakers + Bass Module.
-This expanded version of the Sony BRAVIA Theater Bar 9 doesn't offer the same immersive soundstage performance as the Theater Quad, but it features a discrete center channel that does a much better job of localizing voices and dialogue.
+If you're looking for a more standard soundbar with a better center performance, consider the Sony BRAVIA Theater Bar 9 with Speakers + Bass Module.
+This expanded version of the Sony BRAVIA Theater Bar 9 doesn't offer the same immersive soundstage performance as the Theater Quad.
+However, it features a discrete center channel that does a much better job of localizing voices and dialogue.

 This bar supports all the common audio formats like Dolby Atmos and Dolby Digital.
 If you're a gamer with a latest-gen console, you can take advantage of 4k passthrough at 120Hz.
 That said, its surround performance is uneven and doesn't sound as clear or real as a discrete setup.
 The bar can also get loud, but there's a lot of compression at max volume, which impacts audio clarity.
 On the upside, there are many ways to send audio to the bar wirelessly, including built-in Spotify Connect, to keep the music flowing.

 The best Sony soundbar at this price point is the Sony HT-A5000.
 It's a mid-range option released in 2021, so it's an older model, but don't let that deter you.
-It offers good value as it delivers comparable overall performance to the Sony BRAVIA Theater Bar 9.
-It comes with sound enhancement features, including Sony's Sound Field Optimization room correction feature and EQ presets, which the BRAVIA Theater 9 doesn't offer.
+It offers good value and delivers comparable overall performance to the Sony BRAVIA Theater Bar 9.
+It has sound enhancement features, including Sony's Sound Field Optimization room correction feature and EQ presets, which the BRAVIA Theater 9 doesn't offer.
 Like its premium cousin, it also supports Dolby Digital and Dolby Atmos content.

 If you're shopping on a budget, check out the Sony HT-S400.
 This entry-level 2.1 model is affordable for those who want the simplest upgrade over their existing TV speakers.
 It's smaller and more compact than some of the more premium models on this list, too, so it doesn't take up a lot of space in your setup.
 You can add on the subwoofer to enjoy the thump and rumble in the bass, especially with bass-heavy genres like EDM and hip-hop.
 The subwoofer level adjustment lets you control the amount of punch in the mix, too, so you have some control over the sound.